vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - :m:`S_{I} > V_{I}`, because the payout to the Issuer is expected to have less monetary value than the monetary value of Synth issued.

-- The calculation of liquidation target threshold with the provided parameters is successful (see "`Calculating liquidation target`_" section).
+- The calculation of the liquidation target threshold with the provided parameters is successful (see "`Calculating liquidation target`_" section).

 :m:`D_{lock}` can be measured in seconds or blocks.
 It can represent absolute time